Welcome to Books on the Bay: The Simon’s Town Literary Festival

 David Attwell, Professor Emeritus, University of York, where he was Head of the Department of English and Related Literature.
 He is now Extraordinary Professor at the University of the Western Cape.
 A teacher, literary critic, and historian of South African literature, his books include J.M.
 Coetzee and the Life of Writing, a finalist for the Alan Paton Prize; The Cambridge History of South African Literature, co-edited with Derek Attridge; Rewriting Modernity: Studies in Black South African Literary History; and Bury Me at the Marketplace, the collected letters of Es’kia Mphahlele, co-edited with Chabani Manganyi.

 Darryl David, maverick extraordinaire.
 Darryl is the most experienced pioneer of book festivals in South Africa – over the years he has curated more than a hundred.
 Many are in far-flung areas of the Karoo, such as in Richmond, that fairytale town Darryl branded as Africa’s only Book Town.
 BookBedonnerd, the book festival there is one of the most joyous festivals around.
 Darryl also managed against all expectations to have the city of Durban elevated to a Unesco City of Literature and Hermanus to a Unesco City of Gastronomy.
 Both Unesco projects were firsts on the African continent.
-David is the author of three coffee-table books on country churches of South Africa.
+Darryl is the author of three coffee-table books on country churches of South Africa.
+He is also the author of two children’s books, a memoir, Bookbedonnerd: the Road to Elsewhere, and a photographic book Karoozing.
+His latest book, Doggone Days is a pet memoir of his travels with five dogs (two Saint Bernards!) over a period of nearly 20 years to some of the most picturesque places in South Africa.
 And he may well be the only Indian lecturer of Afrikaans in Africa.